menandmice/micetro_docs/guides/implementation/central_ha.rst

   mmcentral –stop
   mmcentral –start

-8. Login to the Management Console and verify that the current server is running with state "Active" in the :menuselection:`Tools --> Manage high availability` panel.
+8. Login to the web UI and verify that the current server is running with state "Active"

 9. Repeat steps 3-6 to add another member to the HA configuration, but now use a priority of **20** or higher